-Our main RE intent is that the children of our school are able to explore, be curious and gain knowledge of their own beliefs, values and traditions and those of others, in meaningful and engaging ways.
+At Charlton Manor our main RE intent is that the children of our school are able to explore, be curious and gain knowledge of their own and others beliefs, values and traditions and those of others, in meaningful and engaging ways.

 As a result, our pupils will be able to regard people of all faiths, races and cultures with respect and acceptance.
 Our RE curriculum is broad, varied and covers:

 The 6 main World Religions

 In KS2 the children will also learn about Humanism and Humanist philosophers.